 This guidance provides information about how to minimise risk to yourself, and others, whilst using social media sites.
-Commonly used social media sites include Facebook, Twitter, Instagram, and YouTube, through which users create online communities to share information, ideas, personal messages, and other content such as videos and photographs.
+Commonly used social media sites include Facebook, Twitter, Instagram, TikTok and YouTube, through which users create online communities to share information, ideas, personal messages, and other content such as videos and photographs.

 It is vital therefore that, in order to protect the reputation of the organisation and staff, the response is always professional, proportionate and measured.

-In such situations, managers may need to respond to and take action against those posting such material; guidance is provided below to help protect all staff and volunteers working with the public.
+In such situations, managers may need to respond to and take action against those posting such material; guidance is provided below to help protect staff and volunteers working with the public.

 2. Steps to Minimise Risk

 Check your privacy settings across all social networks.
 This can be done by going to ‘Settings’ and reviewing the current privacy settings.
 Updating privacy settings is vital to being able to protect yourself online and is just as important as keeping a credit card safe, for example.